Last updated on December 21st, 2018

 In this post, I’ll tell you about my experience with planning a trip to Europe on budget and share with you our 16 day itinerary for Europe.

-Everybody knows Europe is a MUST for a traveler, because, well, none of the continents has as much heritage as Europe.
-However, Europe has a great amount of countries and visiting all of them when you only have a month of annual leave (or even two weeks) is not possible.
+Everybody knows Europe is a MUST for a traveller, because, well, none of the continents has as much heritage as Europe.
+However, Europe has a considerable amount of countries and visiting all of them when you only have a month of annual leave (or even two weeks) is not possible.
 That means sacrifices should be made.
 You must choose very carefully, what do you want to see and how to make the trip go smoothly and as planned.
-We would like to help you as much as we can and that’s why we’re sharing our 16 day itinerary for Europe on budget.
+We want to help you as much as we can, and that’s why we’re sharing our 16-day itinerary for Europe on budget.

 Seems like it’s been yesterday but already 1 year has passed since we organized and completed a great Eurotrip with one of me best friends, Kate.